BatistaCo-Pedro/node/doc/api/fs.md

 `fs.constants.W_OK | fs.constants.R_OK`).
 Check [File access constants][] for
 possible values of `mode`.

-If the accessibility check is successful, the promise is fulfilled with no value.
+If the accessibility check is successful, the promise is resolved with no value.
 If any of the accessibility checks fail, the promise is rejected with an {Error} object.
 The following example checks if the file `/etc/passwd` can be read and written by the current process.